spaceship-prompt/spaceship-prompt/docs/sections/golang.zh.md

 ## Using development versions of Go

 If you are using a development version of `Go`, the version uses git commit hash instead.
-For example: For example:
+For example:

 * `devel:5efe9a8f11` for development version
 * `v1.11.4` for the release version